 Male narcissists possess an unwavering belief in their entitlement, which drives them to think that they deserve everything they want and that rules don’t apply to them.

-Their arrogance may cause them to disregard rules, laws, or social norms, as they believe that such constraints are beneath them or only apply to “ordinary” people.
+Their arrogance leads them to disregard rules, laws, or social norms, as they believe that such constraints are beneath them or only apply to “ordinary” people.

 Feeling entitled to take advantage of others, male narcissists view people as tools to be used for their benefit or stepping stones on their path to success.